Korean horror: The female ghost

 According to the Korean expression Han, "When a woman is full of resentment, she will bring frost in May and June" and this may explain the popularity of the female ghost that is often featured in Korean horror films.
 Her deep feeling of resentment is supposed to be cold enough to freeze the hot air that occurs during those months.
 The woman's vengeance is a thing to be feared, thus becoming the object of horror.
 In the past women have been oppressed and ignored for so long that the horrific rage and vengeance we see in the films have been brought upon by the many years of repression.
 Another belief is that when a woman dies before she gets to enjoy the pleasures of marriage and having children, she will not be able to move on to the "other side".
 Instead, she becomes trapped between the two worlds and causes horrific phenomena.
-The hierarchical domestic status a man's mother has and the often strained relationship with her daughtera-in-law in Korea is also used as a means of creating female villains in media.
+The hierarchical domestic status a man's mother has and the often strained relationship with her daughter-in-law in Korea is also used as a means of creating female villains in media.
 Films such as A Devilish Homicide (1965) and The Hole (1997) cast a murderous or cruel mother-in-law against the protagonist.